fcrawford/covid19_icu/inst/content/inputs.md

 **Average time in ICU**: the average length of stay in the ICU for all patients, including those who die, step down from the ICU, or are discharged.

-**Death rate in the ICU (age range)**: the average number of deaths per day which occur in the ICU in each age range.
+**Probability of death in the ICU (age range)**: the probability that a person entering the ICU will die while in the ICU.

+**Probability of death on the floor (age range)**: the probability that a person on the floor will die while on the floor.